 WHERE: 50 Great Cumberland Place, Marble Arch, Marylebone, W1H 7FD

 The Prince Akatoki London

-Inspired by the traditions of Japanese hospitality, The Prince Akatoki is an ultra-relaxing sanctuary in the heart of London.
+Inspired by the traditions of Japanese hospitality, The Prince Akatoki is a sanctuary in the heart of London.
 With intricate detail and beautiful interiors, each room’s minimalist furniture is matched with tranquil furnishings to make you feel at ease.